2006 AFC Divisional playoff game (New England–San Diego)

 On January 14, 2007, the New England Patriots and the San Diego Chargers played an AFC Divisional Playoff game at Qualcomm Stadium in San Diego, California.
+The top-seed Chargers, owners of the NFL's best record outright for the first time ever, surrendered a fourth-quarter lead to the underdog Patriots and were eliminated in their playoff opener.

 The game is remembered for a play that occurred midway through the 4th quarter.
 On 4th and 5 with 6:25 remaining and the Chargers leading 21–13, Patriots quarterback Tom Brady was intercepted at the Chargers' 30-yard line by safety Marlon McCree, only for McCree to be stripped of the ball shortly thereafter by wide receiver Troy Brown.
 Fellow wide receiver Reche Caldwell recovered the fumble, securing a new set of downs for the Patriots.
 The Patriots' reborn drive would end in a touchdown and ensuing two-point conversion, and the Patriots went on to win 24–21 after Chargers kicker Nate Kaeding missed a last-second 54-yard field goal.

 Background

 The Patriots entered the playoffs as the #4 seed with a 12–4 record, while the Chargers entered the playoffs as the #1 seed with a 14–2 record.

 The Patriots, coming off a relatively disappointing 2005 campaign after winning 3 of the 4 previous Super Bowls, entered as the 4th seed after clinching the AFC East, their 3rd consecutive division title and 5th in 6 years.
 In the Wild-Card round, they defeated the division rival New York Jets to advance to the AFC Divisional Playoff round.

 The Chargers entered the playoffs as the #1 seed after clinching the AFC West division, earning a first round bye and home-field advantage throughout the AFC playoffs.
 Their 14–2 record was both a franchise-best and the best in the NFL.
 They went a perfect 8–0 at home and entered the playoffs riding a 10-game winning streak.
 They had 11 Pro Bowlers and 6 All-Pros, headlined by running back LaDainian Tomlinson, who posted one of the greatest seasons by a running back in NFL history, with 2,323 yards from scrimmage and 31 touchdowns (28 rushing, 3 receiving).
 Tomlinson's achievements resulted in him being named MVP by a significant margin, securing 44 of the AP's 50 first-place votes.
 Taking into account all of the Chargers' team achievements, many pegged them as the favorites to win the Super Bowl.